 While, in theory, multi-level marketing emphasizes selling over recruiting new people, the reality is that’s often not the case.
 This is because, in most MLM businesses, you make more money signing people up than you do through actual sales—though “more” of close to nothing is still pretty darn low.

-How Rich Can You Get Through Multi-Level Marketing?
+How Many People Make Money Through Multi-Level Marketing?

 The nonprofit Consumer Awareness Institute analyzed available data published by the MLM companies themselves.
 Of the companies surveyed, they reported the least successful was Amway/ Quixtar, in which 99.99% of distributors lose money.
 The most successful was Herbalife, in which 99.42% of distributors lose money.